bkoprucu/jekyll4test/_posts/2023-12-06-JVM-Stack-Memory.md

 Neither the [Java Tool Documentation](https://docs.oracle.com/en/java/javase/17/docs/specs/man/java.html#extra-options-for-java), nor the [JVM Specification](https://docs.oracle.com/javase/specs/jvms/se17/html/jvms-2.html#jvms-2.5.2) specifies whether stack memory is allocated dynamically or not, leaving this and the behavior of the **-Xss** option to vendor implementation.

-Tests below show that it is mostly allocated dynamically, [with unusual behavior on MacOS.](#macos-anomaly)
+Tests below show that it is mostly allocated dynamically, [but exhibiting an unusual behavior on MacOS.](#excessive-memory-usage-on-macos)

 ## Testing